Stephen Stanley Santheson

 Serving as pallbearers are Alan D’Abadie, Trevor Enoch, Travis Enoch, Jeremy Flora, Clay Thornton, and Trent Thornton.

 Visitation will be from 3 p.m. to 7 p.m. on Friday, February 7 at Ballard Funeral Home.
 Funeral services will be held Saturday, February 8, at 10 a.m. at Ballard Funeral Home with John Fuss officiating.
 Burial will follow at South Park Cemetery.
 Flowers will be welcome.

-To send flowers to the family or plant a tree in memory of Stephen Stanley Santheson, please visit our floral store.
+To send flowers to Stephen's family, please visit our floral store.